bathulasindhusha-rgb/sindhu/README.md

-#Apollo Care Campanion
+# Apollo Care Companion

-A small healthcare applicationfor managing appointments,medicicine reminders,and health records
+A small healthcare application for managing appointments, medicine reminders, and health records.